MRtrix3/mrtrix3/docs/reference/commands/mrfilter.rst

 Description
 -----------

-Perform filtering operations on 3D / 4D MR images.
 For 4D images, each 3D volume is processed independently.

 The available filters are: fft, gradient, median, smooth, normalise.